jasonprogrammer/preact-esbuild-starter/README.md

 3. Open [http://localhost:8000](http://localhost:8000) to view the index.html
 file and the Preact components that are loaded into the page.

+NOTE: You'll want to do some cache-busting for your script files, otherwise the live reload will run but you won't see the changes.

+## License

 ## License

 MIT